The mall during peak fall foliage in Central Park in NYC

 Things to do in New York in November

-One of the most famous marathons in the world with more than 50,000 runners participating each year.
+One of the most famous marathons in the world with more than 50,000 runners participating each year and 2 million spectators in person!
 This is your chance to cheer them on, or participate in one of the most fun and treasured marathons.

 Remember that the marathon is 26.2 miles and NYC isn’t that big so you will be affected by the road closures in some way shape or form so expect things to take a bit longer than normal even if you don’t want anything to do with the marathon itself.